 - Road conditions

 You may augment your account with a hand-drawn diagram of the accident.
-The document can aid your insurance adjuster’s efforts, especially if safety concerns required moving the vehicles before you could begin your photo documentation.
+The document can aid your insurance adjuster’s efforts, especially if safety concerns require moving the vehicles before you can begin your photo documentation.
 With your accident account completed, photograph the pages to create a time-stamped copy of your efforts.
 This period is also a good time to copy your photographs from your smartphone to a computer or thumb drive.

 Should you post any part of your written account on social media?
-Ask the best auto accident lawyer in any jurisdiction, and that attorney will answer with a resounding “No.” Attorneys representing the driver at fault has the right to enter your social media posts into evidence and undermine your case.
+Ask the best car accident lawyer in any jurisdiction, and that attorney will answer with a resounding “No.” Attorneys representing the driver at fault have the right to enter your social media posts into evidence and undermine your case.
 No matter how tempting it is to vent, exercise your self-discipline and avoid sabotaging your auto accident attorney.